 On the other hand, it is impossible to eliminate the crossings of $\beta_1$ or $\beta_3$ with $\alpha_2$ by a $\partial$-automorphism.
-For example, we cannot re-route $\beta_1$ to go around the right hole and thus avoid $\alpha_2$, since this re-drawing is not induced by any $\partial$-automorphism $\varphi$: indeed, $\beta_1$ separates the point $x$ on the boundary of left hole from the right hole, whereas $\alpha_2$ do not separate them; therefore, the curve $\alpha_2$ has to intersect $\varphi(\beta_1)$ at least twice, once when it leaves the component containing $x$ and once when it returns to this component.
+For example, we cannot re-route $\beta_1$ to go around the right hole and thus avoid $\alpha_2$, since this re-drawing is not induced by any $\partial$-automorphism $\varphi$: indeed, $\beta_1$ separates the point $x$ on the boundary of left hole from the right hole, whereas $\alpha_2$ does not separate them; therefore, the curve $\alpha_2$ has to intersect $\varphi(\beta_1)$ at least twice, once when it leaves the component containing $x$ and once when it returns to this component.

-A rather special case of our problem, with $m=n=1$ and only closed curves, was already considered by Lickorish \cite{lickorish}, who showed that the intersection of a pair of simple closed curves can be simplified via Dehn twists (and thus a $\partial$-automorphism) so that they meet at most twice (see also Stillwell \cite{stillwell}).
-The case with $m=1$, $n$ arbitrary, only closed curves, and $\surf$ possibly non-orientable was proposed in 2010 as a Mathoverflow question \cite{overflow} by T.~Huynh.
+A rather special case of our problem, with $m=n=1$ and only closed curves, was already considered by Lickorish \cite{lickorish}, who showed that the intersection of a pair of simple closed curves can be simplified via Dehn twists (and thus a $\partial$-automorphism) so that they meet at most twice (also see Stillwell \cite{stillwell}).
+The case with $m=1$, $n$ arbitrary, only closed curves, and $\surf$ possibly nonorientable was proposed in 2010 as a Mathoverflow question \cite{overflow} by T.~Huynh.
 In an answer A.~Putman proposes an approach via the ``change of coordinates principle'' (see, e.g., \cite[Sec.~1.3]{farbMargalit}), which relies on the classification of 2-dimensional surfaces---we will also use it at some points in our argument.

-\heading{The results. } A natural idea for bounding $f_{g,h}(m,n)$ is to proceed by induction, employing the change of coordinates principle mentioned above.
+\heading{The results. } A natural idea for bounding $f_{g,h}(m,n)$ and $\fno_{g,h}(m,n)$ is to proceed by induction, employing the change of coordinates principle mentioned above.
 This does indeed lead to finite bounds, but the various induction schemes we have tried always led to bounds at least exponential in one of $m,n$.
+Independently of our work, Geelen, Huynh, and Richter \cite{Geelen:Explicit-bounds-for-graph-minors-2013} also recently proved bounds of this kind; see the discussion below.
 Partially influenced by the results on exponentially many intersections in representations of string graphs and similar objects (see \cite{km-igs-94,string-np}), we first suspected that an exponential behavior might be unavoidable.
 Then, however, we found, using a very different approach, that polynomial bounds actually do hold.

-First we state separately the result for the case of planar $\surf$, i.e., $g=0$.
-Here we obtain an asymptotically tight bound.
+For planar $\surf$, i.e., $g=0$, we obtain an asymptotically tight bound: